 Andreea Maierean

-Dr. Andreea Maierean is an assistant professor of Political Science with a PhD in Political Science from Boston University.
+Dr. Andreea Maierean is an associate professor of Political Science with a PhD in Political Science from Boston University.
 She previously studied in Bucharest, Romania, at the National School of Political Studies and Public Administration; in Trieste, Italy, at the University of Trieste; in Budapest, Hungary, at Central European University; and in Vienna, Austria, at the Institute for Human Sciences.
 Her research and teaching interests include post-communist transitions to democracy, transitional justice and environmental policy.

 Sean Kelly